ggeorgovassilis/spring-rest-invoker/README.md

 Features:

-- Declare a service interface and bind it to remote URLs with annotations
+- Declare a service interface and bind it to remote URLs with annotations (spring or jax-rs)
 - Convert JSON to Java POJOs and vice versa
 - Convert method arguments to GET parameters
 - POST one or more objects

 ## News

+2014-07-12: version 0.0.6-SNAPSHOT is out with support for jax-rs annotations, arguments as HTTP headers, arguments as cookies

 2014-05-25: version 0.0.5-SNAPSHOT is out with support for multipart form encoding